Kristiangit/Kristiangit/README.md

 # 💫 About Me:
-🚀 Full Stack Developer<br>🔭 Working on website projects and an indie game<br>🌱 Learning Godot <br>👀 Er på utkikk etter nye muligheter
+🚀 Full Stack Developer<br>🔭 Working on website projects and an indie game<br>👀 Looking for new opportunities

 <br> <br>